CUDA Cubic B-Spline Interpolation (CI)

 cubicTex3D_1st_derivative_x(texture tex, float3 coord)

-The calls for the y- and z-direction are similar, and also the derivatives of 2D textures can be retrieved in the same way.
-The cost of querying the derivative in a single direction costs the same amount of time as a normal cubicly interpolated lookup in the texture.
+The calls for the y- and z-direction are similar, and also the derivatives of 1D and 2D textures can be retrieved in the same way.
+The cost of querying the derivative in a single direction costs the same amount of time as a normal cubicly filtered lookup in the texture.
 The gradient of the texture at a specified coordinate can be composed by querying the derivatives in x-, y- and z-direction at that location.

 Pre-filtering

 When the approach described above is directly applied, it will result in smoothened images.
-This is caused by the fact that the cubic B-spline interpolation yields a function that does not pass through its coefficients (i.e. texture values).
+This is caused by the fact that the cubic B-spline filtering yields a function that does not pass through its coefficients (i.e. texture values).
 In order to wind up with a cubic B-spline interpolated image that passes through the original samples, we need to pre-filter the texture, as is beautifully described by Philippe Thévenaz et al.

-CubicBSplinePrefilter2D(float* image, uint width, uint height);
+CubicBSplinePrefilter2D(float* image, uint pitch, uint width, uint height);

 and for the 3D case: